netzpirat/haml-coffee/README.md

 $ npm install
 ```

-You may want to have a look at the related projects section for alternative ways of getting Haml CoffeeScript.
+You may want to have a look at the related projects section for alternative ways of getting Haml Coffee.

-## Compile Haml CoffeeScript
+## Compile Haml Coffee

 After the installation you will have a `haml-coffee` binary: